Updated June 29, 2021

 - Set a good bedtime.
 Set a bedtime that is early enough for you to be getting at least 7 hours of sleep.
 Your bedtime is when lights are turned off and you are in bed trying to sleep.

 - Turn off electronics at least 30 minutes before you go to bed.
 For many teenagers, electronic devices are the number one thing keeping them up at night.
 Although binge-watching your favorite show on Netflix and Snapchatting your friends is fun (and sometimes kind of important!), sleep is valuable and should take priority.
-Remember, you can always be on your electronics during the day and should use nighttime to rest and get re-energized.
+Remember, you can always be on your electronics during the day and should use nighttime to rest and re-energize.
 Turn off electronics and put them in a different room if you think you’ll be tempted to use them.
 Use the time you have before you go to bed to read a book, listen to music, or do another activity that is calming and doesn’t involve the use of an electronic device that could potentially distract you and keep you up at night.

 - Eat dinner at a decent time.
 For many individuals, a 6-6:30 pm dinner time is the most ideal.
 Sleep schedules get thrown off when dinner time is later in the evening, causing additional problems.
 I would recommend maintaining the same dinner time as during the school year.
 If you choose to stay up later, eat something healthy to satisfy your hunger and keep yourself energized.